jatinjuneja4525-star/MBA-Finance-Internship-Satnam-Bricks/README.md

-# MBA Finance Internship Project – Satnam Bricks Industry
+# BBA Finance Internship Project – Satnam Bricks Industry

 ## Overview
 This project was completed as part of my 3-month internship at **Satnam Bricks Industry, Darbhanga**, where I worked as a **Marketing Executive Intern**.
 The study focuses on market analysis, costing, pricing dynamics, and financial viability of **fly ash bricks** as a sustainable alternative to traditional red bricks.